formlio/forml/docs/workflow/topology.rst

 ---------------------

-While the actual unit of work - the vertex in the runtime DAG - is a *task* provided as the :doc:`Actor <actor>` implementation, its logical representation used by ForML internally is the abstract ``flow.Node`` structure and its subtype ``flow.Worker`` in particular.
+While the actual unit of work - the vertex in the runtime DAG - is a *task* provided as the :ref:`Actor <actor>` implementation, its logical representation used by ForML internally is the abstract ``flow.Node`` structure and its subtype ``flow.Worker`` in particular.

 Creating a Worker